openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 S2
 ```

-**Description:** Indicates a medium security level where data leakage would have significant impact.
-Example: databases containing user-generated content like recordings/videos or call logs.
+**Function:** Indicates a medium security level for the database, where data leakage would have significant impact.
+For example, databases containing user-generated data such as audio recordings, videos, or call logs.

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core